Recently, I acquired a 2014 Honda VFR800F. I saw it in red, thought “buy me! buy me!” and suddenly I was handing over money.

-I really like my VFR800.
+I really like my VFR800 (here is my full review of it).
 It looks great, sounds wonderful, feels really nice to ride (a nice balance between vibrations and smoothness), handles intuitively, and has just the right amount of power for me to shift through gears without being in very illegal ranges.
 The handling is not fully adjustable and some call it “simple” — but I can hang (somewhat) off it around turns easily and it feels very stable, even to me, a non-professional rider.

 It’s unclear why the Honda VFR was killed off, but the headline reason was poor sales.
 The cause of the poor sales has been guessed to be

 - High price vs really attractive competition — both the Yamaha FJ-09/Tracer 900 and Kawasaki Ninja 1000 were more powerful, lighter, and comfortable.
 And for the same price as a VFR800, you could get a high-power sportbike.

 - Declining sport-touring market as people gravitate towards adventure sport-tourers

 - Not enough different to warrant an upgrade from the earlier versions (for the VFR diehards)